 Effectively teaching our children the basics of bathroom happenings is challenging to say the least.
 Between potty training, proper teeth-brushing, hand washing, and bath-time routines, many important things go down in that small room.
 One of the best ways to get kids excited about doing these things is to design it with their personalities in mind.
 Here are some creative and functional ways to do just that.
+If you want to make a renovation then that can work as well but these are great ideas if you are not going to.

 Mix and Match